-In this guide, we look at how smoking and quitting smoking can affect your period.
-We also explain how the different phases of your menstrual cycle can affect your ability to quit successfully.
+Continue reading as we explore how smoking and quitting affect your period, and how different phases of your cycle can impact your ability to quit smoking.

 Bulk-billed phone consultations